RiverArchitect/RA_wiki/wiki/Installation.md

 The main directory (`/RiverArchitect/`) contains the  program launcher named `Start_River_Architect.bat` and the *Python3* file `master_gui.py`.
 The *River Architect* modules are located in sub-folders.
 The master folder (`/RiverArchitect/`) includes the following files and directories:

--   **.sitepackages**\
+-   **.sitepackages**
 		Contains adapted third-party Python packages and own packages
-    -   `openpyxl`\
+    -   `openpyxl`
 			Contains a modified version of the `openpyxl` package (version 2.5.2) adapted for *River Architect*
-    -   `riverpy`\
+    -   `riverpy`
-        Package-own python scripts with recurring routines and classes that are used in multiple modules.
+			Particular python scripts with recurring routines and classes that are used in multiple modules.
         -   `cDefinitions.py` contains inter-module information of reach and feature keywords.
         -   `cFeatures.py` contains river design features classes with pointers to parameters and threshold values.
         -   `cFish.py` contains the class that reads characteristic species and lifestage data from `riverpy/templates/Fish.xlsx`.